timothyfrasier/related/README.md

 related
 =======

+**This was updated on 14-June-2018, and should now be compatible with R v3.5 and higher.
+Some installation instructions have changed, so please see the tutorial.**

 Here you can download files for the related package.

 GenotypeData.txt = example genotype file that can be used for testing.